MIT-TESSE/tesse-gym/README.md

 #### Evaluate the [example notebook](notebooks/stable-baselines-ppo.ipynb) Agent

-To run this evaluation, make sure the TESSE path from step 1 is correct and that you have the proper weight file, `./baselines/config/stable-baselines-ppo-1.pkl`.
+To run this evaluation, make sure that:

+1. TESSE path from step 1 is correct.

+2. You have the proper weight file, `./baselines/config/stable-baselines-ppo-1.pkl`.
 If your on the LLAN, the weight file can be found at `//group104/users/RavichandranZachary/public/tess/icra-2020-ws/rl-models/stable-baselines-ppo-1.pkl`

 Then, run the evaluation script